sourcelevel/guidelines/README.md

 ## Our Coding Styleguide

-We don't have a specific coding styleguide.
-Otherwise, we use our coding styleguide from linters, that they configurations/specifications files can be found at our [linters](https://github.com/sourcelevel/linters) repository.
+Instead of creating a specific coding styleguide for each programming language/tool that we use, we've have decided to just use linters configuration files to indicate which patterns we follow.
+All linters configuration files can be found in a single repository at [sourcelevel/linters](https://github.com/sourcelevel/linters).

 ## Our Guidelines